 If you use EERE's Web template, then your website must follow EERE's website requirements and standards.

 If you do not use EERE's Web template, your partnership website must still meet the federal requirements for websites.
 These requirements are mandatory for any website funded by the U.S. government, including partnerships involving non-federal organizations.
-See HowTo.gov's Requirements and Best Practices Checklist for a complete list of requirements.
+See DigitalGov.gov's list of requirements for federal websites.

 EERE-funded partnership sites are required to follow EERE's guidelines for social media.
 This means that all partnership websites seeking to have an EERE-branded social media website should contact the Web Governance team or the appropriate social media contact before creating their own social media sites.